User logs into dedicated authentication portal published by the Authentication Gateway.

 - Defines new reverse-access rules on-demand.

-- Allow client-less access to data, services, networks and APIs.
+- Allows client-less access to data, services, networks and APIs.

 - Robust partner authentication options.

-- Perform SSL decryption in a secure zone.
+- Performs SSL decryption in a secure zone.

-- Scan any incoming traffic using the organization’s security solutions.
+- Scans all incoming traffic using the organization’s security solutions.

-- Hide DMZ components which can be hacked and utilized to access the network.
+- Hides DMZ components which can be hacked and utilized to access the network.

-- Provide only direct application/service access, thereby blocking network access.
+- Provides only direct application/service access, thereby blocking network access.